ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional parameters "rs_cnf2" and "audience2".
 The two parameters can be used in an access token response sent by the AS (see {{Section 5.8.2 of RFC9200}}), in reply to an access token request sent to the token endpoint by C.

-* The "rs_cnf2" parameter is OPTIONAL in an access token response, if the token type is "pop", asymmetric keys are used, and the access token is issued for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
-Otherwise, the "rs_cnf2" parameter MUST NOT be present.
+* The "rs_cnf2" parameter is OPTIONAL to include in an access token response, if the token type is "pop", asymmetric keys are used, and the access token is issued for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
+Otherwise, the "rs_cnf2" parameter MUST NOT be included.

+  Also, the "rs_cnf2" parameter MUST NOT be included if the issued access token is not the first one of a new token series.

   This parameter specifies information about the public keys used by the RSs of the group-audience for authenticating themselves to C. It is used in case the binding between the public keys and the corresponding RS identities are not established through other means.
 If this parameter is absent, either the RSs in the group-audience do not use a public key, or the AS knows that the RSs can authenticate themselves to C without additional information.

-  If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
+  If included, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array specifies the public key of an RS in the group-audience, and MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

   Any of the public keys may be provided together with information such as the public key algorithm and use (e.g., specified by means of the parameters "alg" and "key_ops" in a COSE_Key structure).
 If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used or with the PoP algorithm according to that information.
 An RS MUST reject a proof of possession that relies on such a key and MUST reply with a response code equivalent to the CoAP code 4.00 (Bad Request).

-* The "audience2" parameter is OPTIONAL in an access token response, and it specifies the identifiers of the RSs in the group-audience for which the access token is issued.
+* The "audience2" parameter is OPTIONAL to include in an access token response, and it specifies the identifiers of the RSs in the group-audience for which the access token is issued.

+  The "audience2" parameter MUST NOT be included if the issued access token is not the first one of a new token series.

-  If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
+  If included, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array in the "audience2" parameter MUST be a CBOR text string, with value the identifier of an RS in the group-audience.

   The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "audience" parameter of an access token request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an access token response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.

-  The "audience2" parameter is REQUIRED if the "rs_cnf2" parameter is present.
+  The "audience2" parameter MUST be included if the "rs_cnf2" parameter is included.
 In such a case, the i-th element of the CBOR array in the "audience2" parameter MUST be the identifier of the RS whose public key is specified by the i-th element of the CBOR array in the "rs_cnf2" parameter.

 ### Example